 What is an undergraduate degree?

 We have over 200 higher education courses to choose from, across subjects from Accounting to Zoology, and offer a range of qualifications.
-Below, you can explore the different types of undergraduate degrees and the opportunities each one offers.
+Below, you can explore the different types of undergraduate degrees and qualifications and the opportunities each one offers.

 Types of qualifications